Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "And I keep finding friends, family, loved ones..."
 Shoo smiled and took Ayma’s paw.
 "Don’t worry about me, Ayma.
 I’d rather be in trouble for doing the right thing."

 "*Are* you doing the right thing?"
 Ayma asked.
 "These new deathworlders you found...
-Even if it’s toothless and clawless, the Dominion has the Office for the Preservation Of Indigenous Species for a good reason…They might say you’ll do more harm than good."
+Even if it’s toothless and clawless, the Dominion has the Office for the Preservation Of Indigenous Species for a good reason...
+They might say you’ll do more harm than good."

 Shoo shook her head sharply, and not in the Gaoian way.
 "We’re doing the right thing," she said, with total conviction.
 "And I don’t care what they say."